gnayuy/glaive/README.md

 # glaive
-glaive is an open source package for graphics, geometry, learning, algorithms, imaging, vision, and engineering.
+glaive is an open source package for graphics, geometry, learning, algorithms, imaging, vision, visualization, and engineering.